Code-Institute-Submissions/Project3-7/README.md

 - Recipes page.
       - All recipes displayed here correctly in order from most liked down.

-- show recipe
+- Show recipe
     - Recipe details display as expected
     - Likes button if clicked by Author of recipe, pop up error message appears
     - Likes button if clicked and user that already liked the recipe then popup message appears
     - Otherwise likes count is incremented by one.
     - Update and Delete button only show if it’s the Author viewing the recipe

-- delete Button
+- Delete Button
-    - modal pops us when pressed. click yes button on model and recipe deletes okay amd messgae displayed okay.
+    - Modal pops us when pressed. click yes button on model and recipe deletes okay amd messgae displayed okay.
     - Click no and returns to show recipe page

-- update button
+- Update button
-    - update form pops up with recipes details
+    - Update form pops up with recipes details

 - Update form test
     - Form page is displayed correctly